streamnative/terraform-managed-cloud/modules/aws/README.md

 ### Pre Requisites
 This module requires only one input to function:

-- `external_ids`: A list of [external IDs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that correspond to your [Organization IDs](https://docs.streamnative.io/cloud/stable/concepts/concepts#organizations) within StreamNative Cloud.
+- `external_id`: The [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that correspond to your [Organization ID](https://docs.streamnative.io/cloud/stable/concepts/concepts#organizations) within StreamNative Cloud.
 Our services use this ID for any [STS assume role calls](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) to IAM roles created by the module.
 To find your Organization ID(s), please refer to our [documentation](https://docs.streamnative.io/cloud/stable/use/organization).

 ### Optional Inputs